Economic Sanctions and Embargoes

 - Establishment of academic exchanges and joint non-commercial academic research projects with Cuban universities or academic institutions.

 Note: effective June 5, 2019, group people-to-people travel to Cuba is no longer permitted unless the group has already completed one or more transactions prior to that date (e.g., purchased a plane ticket or made hotel reservations) in preparation for an upcoming group people-to-people trip to Cuba.

 Section 2: Other Permitted Activities

 Activities in addition to those described in Section 1 above may be permissible.
-For example, the regulations allow travel to engage in certain religious or humanitarian activities, to host performances or athletic competitions, or to export or import certain informational materials.
+For example, the regulations allow travel to engage in certain religious or humanitarian activities or to export or import certain informational materials.

 In addition, educational activities not listed above may be permitted if you apply for pre-authorization from the U.S. government in the form of a “specific license.”